gardener/machine-controller-manager/docs/FAQ.md

    * This is very usual when an external controller cluster-autoscaler (aka CA) is used with MCM.
 CA deletes the under-utilized machines by scaling down the `MachineDeployment`.
 Read more about cluster-autoscaler's scale down behavior [here](https://github.com/gardener/autoscaler/blob/machine-controller-manager-provider/cluster-autoscaler/FAQ.md#how-does-scale-down-work).

-### What are the different sub-controllers in MCM ?
+### What are the different sub-controllers in MCM?

 MCM mainly contains the following sub-controllers: